paulhabeeb/media-log/src/content/movies/2021-03-20-its-only-the-end-of-the-world.md

 ---
-title: It's Only the End of the World
+title: It’s Only the End of the World
 creator:
     - Xavier Dolan
 release: 2016-08-26T00:00:00.000Z